-Britain's Prime Minister Asks Queen To Suspend Parliament Ahead Of Brexit Deadline
+Queen Will Suspend U.K. Parliament At Boris Johnson's Request

 British Prime Minister Boris Johnson has asked Queen Elizabeth II to suspend Parliament, infuriating his political opponents and others who accuse Johnson of circumventing the democratic process.
 The move would likely allow Johnson to bypass lawmakers and push through a no-deal Brexit.

+Within hours of Johnson's request, the queen agreed to prorogue, or suspend, Parliament for several weeks in September and October.

-Johnson asked the queen to suspend Parliament in the second week of September, soon after lawmakers return from their summer recess.
+Johnson asked the queen to suspend Parliament during the second week of September, soon after lawmakers return from their summer recess.
 Under his plan, the body would not meet again until Oct.
 14 — just two weeks before the deadline for Britain's planned departure from the European Union.

 Parliament had been scheduled to meet during the first two weeks of September and reconvene on Oct.
 9.